xBourner/auto-dash/pages/configuration/layout.md

     "footer footer footer"
 ```

 A dot (.) means the grid column is empty.
-Repeat the name of the grid to fill the columns.
+Repeat the name of the grid to fill the columns.<br> <br>
 You can add/remove the colums.
-Change the code to this:
+For example change the code to this:

 ```
   grid-template-columns: repeat(2, minmax(0px, 1fr))